goozbach/resume/resume-source.md

 ###[Coraid][]

-####QA Engineer/Tools Developer -- February 2010 – March 2012
+####QA Engineer and Tools Developer -- February 2010 – March 2012
-Tested and released Coraid HBA drivers for Solaris, OpenIndiana, Nexenta, Windows, and Linux platforms, integrating Coraid storage with ZFS and Linux LVM.
-Tested an Inferno based thick client for managing Coraid Appliances on the Windows and Linux platforms.
-Built an installation automation system using Cobbler to make installing and testing easier and faster.
-Integrated Cobbler into a [Plan9 based PXE and DHCP environment][].
-Tested and released firmware updates for Coraid appliances.
-Helped design and implement automated QA testing script frameworks (one in Bash, the other in Python).
-Helped design and install a new testing lab data center.
-Worked with Mercurial repositories for sharing Python testing scripts, and managing systems configuration files.
-Packaged internal tools and software using RPM for inclusion in Cobbler server repositories.
+"User number 1" for an Ethernet Storage company, which includes quality assurance engineering, testing, and tool/platform development; as well as product market research.

+* Testing releases of Coraid HBA drivers for Solaris, OpenIndiana, Nexenta, Windows, and Linux platforms.

+    + Integrating Coraid storage with ZFS and Linux LVM.

+* Tested firmware updates for Coraid appliances.

+* QA tool and platform engineering

+    + Built an installation automation system using Cobbler to make installing and testing easier and faster.

+    + Integrating Cobbler into a [Plan9 based PXE and DHCP environment][].

+    + Designing and implemting automated QA testing script frameworks built in Bash and Python.

+    + Designing and installing a new testing lab data center.

 ###[Cox Media Group Digital][] / Cox Radio Interactive
 ####Systems Administrator -- August 2007 – February 2010